Speedvicio/gUiADE/README.md

 # gUiADE
-A Crappy Frontend for UADE
+A Crappy Frontend for UADE - Unix Amiga Delitracker Emulator.

 This is my second attemp (the first was AmicoX on linux) to make a crappy frontend for UADE.